 "As a result of the shift to hybrid work environments, we are seeing massive adoption of UCaaS and CCaaS solutions across APAC, including New Zealand,” says Frost & Sullivan’s senior industry analyst, Youngso Lee.

 “Because Dialpad's platform was built in the cloud, the company is well-suited for global expansion.
-Its unique split-cloud architecture, combined with strategically placed data centres, reduces latency and ensures HD-quality voice, no matter where customers are in the world.”
+Its unique split-cloud architecture, combined with strategically placed data centers, reduces latency and ensures HD-quality voice, no matter where customers are in the world.”